 The 2030 Regional Waste Plan is both a vision for greater Portland’s garbage and recycling system and a blueprint for achieving that vision.
-This first Regional Waste Plan progress report begins a series of annual progress reports to track performance, mark successes, observe trends and identify areas needing improvement.
+The Plan includes a robust framework for tracking progress.
+Annual progress reports track performance, mark successes, observe trends and identify areas needing improvement.

 While there’s still a lot of work ahead, much has been accomplished since embarking on this journey to improve the regional garbage and recycling system.

 Highlights from the Regional Waste Plan progress report - January 2023

 This report is the second in a series of annual progress reports and covers the calendar year 2021.